bbm2910/X_and_O-game/README.md

 ## [Demo](https://bbm2910.github.io/X_and_O-game/)

+## Compatibility and Requirements
+1. Web - a modern web browser (e.g., Chrome, Firefox, Safari, Edge) with a desktop or laptop display.
+2. Mobile Devices

 ## Features
 Two players can participate in the game.
 The game board is displayed on a 3x3 grid.